Inference on a Distribution Function from Ranked Set Samples: Introduction

 In the JPS setting this estimator is unbiased and $\sqrt{n}$-consistent.
 However, the stratified estimator

 with the empirical c.d.f.

-within stratum $\JJ_{nr} := \{i : R_i = r\}$ is usually more efficient.
+within stratum $\{i : R_i = r\}$ is usually more efficient.
 It has been introduced and analyzed in a balanced RSS setting by .
 Refinements and modifications of this estimator $\FhatS$ in the JPS setting have been proposed by and .
-In particular, these authors consider situations with small or moderate sample sizes so that some strata $\JJ_{nr}$ may be empty or the empirical c.d.f.s $\hat{F}_{nr}$ may fail to satisfy order relations which are known for their theoretical counterparts $F_r$.
+In particular, these authors consider situations with small or moderate sample sizes so that some stratum sizes $N_{nr}$ may be zero or the empirical c.d.f.s $\hat{F}_{nr}$ may fail to satisfy order relations which are known for their theoretical counterparts $F_r$.

-Another approach to estimating the c.d.f.\ $F$ which can also handle empty strata was introduced by .
-They propose to estimate $F(x)$ by maximizing a conditional log-likelihood function.
-The resulting estimator $\FhatL$ is given by
+A second approach to estimating the c.d.f.\ $F$ which can also handle empty strata was introduced by .
+They propose to estimate $F(x)$ by maximizing the conditional log-likelihood function